charliefog1974/angular/aio/content/tutorial/toh-pt2.md

 The heroes list should be attractive and should respond visually when users hover over and select a hero from the list.

-In the [first tutorial](tutorial/toh-pt0#app-wide-styles), you set the basic styles for the entire application in `styles.css`.
+In the [first tutorial](tutorial/toh-pt0#app-wide-styles), you set the basic styles for the entire application in 'styles.scss'.
 That stylesheet didn't include styles for this list of heroes.

-You could add more styles to `styles.css` and keep growing that stylesheet as you add components.
+You could add more styles to 'styles.scss' and keep growing that stylesheet as you add components.

 You may prefer instead to define private styles for a specific component and keep everything a component needs&mdash; the code, the HTML, and the CSS &mdash;together in one place.